domRiddle/ASF/Escrow.md

 **Q:** Why account must not have 2FA enabled at the time of linking?

 **A:** You can have only one mobile authenticator linked to one account at given time.
-You can use either traditional mobile authenticator on your mobile, or ASF 2FA, not both.
+If you want to use ASF 2FA only, then you must not have any other authenticators enabled (obviously).
+If you want to use classic 2FA and ASF 2FA at the same time, then you should firstly set up classic authenticator on your phone, then import it to SteamDesktopAuthenticator, and then import it to ASF, as explained above.

 ***

-**Q:** Why isn't it suggested to use ASF 2FA for primary accounts?

-**A:** Primary account is being used by you.
-ASF 2FA has been created in order to automate trade confirmations and skip requirement of 3-days trade holds.
-It's one giant hack which defeats the whole purpose of 2FA.
-Because it's possible to have only one mobile authenticator for given account (see above), I suggest to use ASF 2FA **ONLY** for accounts that are made purely for farming (alts).
-It is possible to enable ASF 2FA also for primary accounts, but highly discouraged.

-***

 **Q:** What if I need a 2FA token?

 **A:** You will need 2FA token to access 2FA-protected account, that includes every account with ASF 2FA as well.
 You can generate temporary tokens through ```!2fa``` command sent via the chat to given bot.
 You can also use ```!2fa <BOT>``` command to generate temporary token for given bot instance.
 This should be enough for you to access bot accounts through e.g. browser.
+Of course, if you use 2FA + ASF 2FA combo, then you can generate tokens either by your phone, or by ASF.

 ***

 **Q:** How to turn ASF 2FA off?

 **A:** If ASF 2FA is currently active, you can disable it completely through ```!2faoff``` and ```!2faoff <BOT>``` commands, again, sent to the bot through chat.
 This command will unlink ASF as mobile authenticator, which will result also in switching your account security from 2FA to either SteamGuard or None, depending what you had before.
 Keep in mind that this option will NOT remove your linked phone number, you can remove it manually **[here](https://store.steampowered.com/phone/manage)**.
+Remember that if you use 2FA + ASF 2FA combo, then this command **WILL** delink classic 2FA as well.

 ***

 **Q:** Where is ASF mobile authenticator saved?

-**A:** ASF mobile authenticator is saved as ```BotName.auth``` file in your config directory.
+**A:** ASF mobile authenticator is saved in ```BotName.db``` file in your config directory.
 Remember that this file is basically your mobile authenticator, so removing it will result the same as you'd lose your mobile phone with 2FA turned on.
 Therefore DO NOT REMOVE IT, if you want to turn off ASF 2FA, it is explained how above.
 Removing the file will do nothing apart from leaving you without mobile authenticator.
-BTW, it may be wise to backup that file as well, it does contain revocation code inside as well.

 ***